Just diagnosed with CFS. What now?

 For example, you might

-deliberately say “I love you” to yourself throughout the day.
+deliberately say “I love you” or 'I am here with you' to yourself throughout the day.

 We can be very